6 ways cohousing saves money (in the long run)

 A typical cohousing community has a guest room which means you don’t have to have that second bedroom for the occasional visitor.
 In our city, one less bedroom can mean a cost reduction of at least $150,000.
 Our small urban community will share a 1100 square foot kitchen, dining and activity room, a laundry room, a workshop and extensive bike storage.
 The venues you may have needed to rent for birthday parties, large gatherings and celebrations can now be accommodated in the community’s common space.

 Cohousers take advantage of purchasing power.

 We are exploring a WiFi network for our whole complex that will reduce each family’s internet cost significantly.
 We have no private car parking on our site.
-Instead, our families will be sharing 4 cars resulting in lower overall ownership and maintenance costs.
-Since the average annual cost of owning a car in Canada is between $8600 and $13000, reducing transportation costs can really help your household budget,
+Instead, our families will be sharing 4 parking spaces resulting in lower overall ownership and maintenance costs.
+Since the average annual cost of owning a car in Canada is between $8600 and $13000, reducing transportation costs can really help your household budget.

 Cohousers share talents and services.

 Our avid gardeners can grow herbs and vegetables we all share.
 Probably, someone can help you fix a dripping faucet so you don’t have to hire a handyman.
 Many of us are up for occasional babysitting.
 A neighbour may teach your child chess, how to play the banjo or how to bake.
 The motivation for sharing is usually not to save money — but you may find that your everyday costs are reduced by your neighbours’ generosity.